 2020 Graduate School of Asia Pacific Studies Doctoral Faculty Supervisor List

-When contacting faculty to request a supervisor confirmation letter, please be sure to closely follow steps 1 and 2 below.
-You should only contact faculty who have research fields you feel relate to your own research.
-Please be sure to only contact one faculty member at a time and address the faculty directly when emailing them.
+Below is a list of potential faculty supervisors for the doctoral program at APU.
+Please be sure to only contact faculty who have research fields which relate to your own research.
 The process for applying to the doctoral program is as follows:

-1. Review the faculty supervisors listed on the doctoral faculty page and find a supervisor whose research fields match your proposed area of research.
+1. Review the faculty supervisors listed below or on the doctoral faculty page and find a supervisor whose research fields match your proposed area of research.

-2. Send your CV/resume and research proposal to your desired doctoral program supervisor by email (including the Admissions Office email address, apugrad@apu.ac.jp, in the CC field) and request a signed Supervisor Confirmation Letter, which you can downloaded here.

-3. Receive the by email.
+2. Fill out the Faculty Supervision Request Form (located here)

+3. If approved, download and fill out the Supervisor Confirmation Letter and send it to your preferred supervisor to sign and return to you.

-4. Submit the Online Application (including PDF versions of the required hard copy application documents and the Supervisor Confirmation Letter).
+4. Submit the Online Application (including PDF versions of the required hard copy application documents and the signed Supervisor Confirmation Letter).

 5. Pay the application fee.